• Holiday, Gingerbread house

 Cultivate Resilience For Challenging Times : 3C Model

-Today (Nov 4, 2020), Americans are anxiously watching TV, browsing news sites and social media feeds, following the result of this historic election.
+Today (Nov 4, 2020), Americans are anxiously watching TV and browsing news sites and social media feeds following the result of this historic election.
 A few days ago, The American Psychology Association (APA) said 68% of American adults are experiencing election anxiety.
 I am sure the number has increased much more since election night.
 2020 has been a testing time for our individual and collective resilience.
 The pandemic, the Election, the blurred work-life boundary, and everything in between there is no shortage of it.
 I noticed that some people handled it a little better than others.
 The X-factor is their resilience.
 We may think that some people have it.
-But the…
+But…

 • Career satisfaction, Happiness, Leadership, Success Strategy